 If your freelance writer doesn’t understand searchers’ intent and blindly focuses on the keyword tools, then you should talk to your writer.

 Keyword stuffing in the content is a no-go

-What are we back to 90s-era?
+What are we back to the 90s-era?
 Keyword stuffing in any shape or form is a huge mistake.
 If you aren’t sure what keyword stuffing is, then let me explain it.
-When a content writer or blogger pushes so hard on adding a keyword in the content that the keyword becomes repetitive in the content, it’s basically called keyword stuffing.
+When a content writer or blogger pushes so hard on adding a keyword in the content that the keyword becomes repetitive in the content, it’s called keyword stuffing.